imathew/blog/content/posts/2010-09-21-what-the-brownlow-medal-isnt.md

 ## Sad face

 The stature of the Brownlow drowns out the other awards, and so everyone - the public, the media, the players - puts their faith in the Brownlow and demands that it be awarded to the clear player of the year.
 We don't always see eye-to-eye on who that player is, but in 2010 everyone seems to agree that it was [Dane Swan](//secure.wikimedia.org/wikipedia/en/wiki/Dane_Swan), so the knockers have been more vocal than usual.
 Swan did have a great year, and Brownlow night must have been a terrible let-down given that the media had already awarded it to him.
 But that doesn't make Judd any less a champion: he had a great year, and he deserves his award.
-It's a shame to see people attacking him with their [disappointment](/img/eddiebrownlow.jpg).
+It's a shame to see people attacking him with their {{< reslink src="/img/eddiebrownlow.jpg" title="Eddie McGuire looking philosophical" content="disappointment">}}.

 The Brownlow simply isn't the award that the public wants it to be.
-It awards something unique - something you can't quite [put your finger on](/img/pressurepoint.jpg) - and it would be great if people recognised and appreciated that.
+It awards something unique - something you can't quite {{< reslink src="/img/pressurepoint.jpg" title="Chris Judd putting his finger on the problem" content="put your finger on">}} - and it would be great if people recognised and appreciated that.
 It would also be great if the coaches award was elevated to a higher importance to fill the "best player" void.
 The TV networks wouldn't go much on it - the count would probably be decided earlier in the evening and the winner would rarely be a surprise - but the public would get the result they want.
 And maybe they'd stop knocking champions for their success.

 But that probably won't happen as long as there are Collingwood supporters.